Transferring from Community College

 You’ll probably find that some schools are more transfer-friendly than others.
 Whether it is a college’s flexibility with transferring community college credits, transparent deadlines and openness to accepting community college transfer students, there are many factors to consider when transferring At North Central College, for instance, about a third of all students are transfers – so it's no surprise that the institution has fine-tuned the process and provides exactly what a transfer student needs.
 The college is also nationally recognized for the assistance it provides to first-generation college students.North Central offers mentors through its Association of Commuter and Transfer Students and academic seminars tailored specifically for transfer students, so you can easily get to know other students who have taken a similar path.
 It's important to notice that Phi Theta Kappa (an honor society for community college students) includes the institution on its honor roll.

 3. Make your courses count.
 Find out which of your community college courses will count toward your degree at your target four-year school.
 This is absolutely crucial.
 Why?
 Because if you don’t do this first, you could take two years of community college courses … and still enter your destination school with more than two years left to graduate.
-Knowing which courses will count toward your four-year degree – and what grade you need to earn in those courses in order to claim that college credit – can save you a large amount of time, money and frustration in the long run.
+Knowing which courses will count toward your four-year degree – and what grade you need to earn in those courses to claim that college credit – can save you a large amount of time, money, and frustration in the long run.
 If the courses you’re taking now won’t count toward your four-year degree, then you’ll need to take additional courses later, costing you more time and money.

 Some states allow two-year and four-year institutions to form a partnership through an “articulation agreement.”
 Essentially, the colleges participating in these transfer agreements promise that certain community college classes will count toward degrees at certain four-year colleges.
 (To see Illinois’ articulation agreements, visit www.itransfer.org.)